tribixbite/awesome/README.md

 ## JavaScript

+*   [you-dont-need/You-Dont-Need-Momentjs](https://github.com/you-dont-need/You-Dont-Need-Momentjs) - List of functions which you can use to replace moment.js + ESLint Plugin
+*   [moment/luxon](https://github.com/moment/luxon) - ⏱ A library for working with dates and times in JS
 *   [welldone-software/react-component-splitter](https://github.com/welldone-software/react-component-splitter) - React VSCode Extension that splits long components into shorter, more readable subcomponents
 *   [isaacs/rimraf](https://github.com/isaacs/rimraf) - A `rm -rf` util for nodejs
 *   [sindresorhus/slugify](https://github.com/sindresorhus/slugify) - Slugify a string